 When breaking in your new bat it is important to use a regulation ball that would be legal in a game situation.
 This will have the best effect on your bat and will prevent the bat from getting damaged by the ball.

 During the break in process it is imperative that you rotate your bat a quarter of an inch after each swing.
-By rotating your bat after each swing you are ensuring that the entire barrel of the bat is being broken in properly.
-This will allow the bat to perform its best when time to step to the plate.
+By rotating your bat after each swing you ensure the entire barrel of the bat is being broken in properly.
+This will allow the bat to perform its best when time to step up to the plate.